-- According to CLIA, 2015 was a record year for the New Zealand's cruising market.
+According to CLIA, 2015 was a record year for NZ's cruising market.
 A total of 66152 local residents booked a ship cruise, which was a 10% increase over 2014.
 The statistics showed NZ as the 3rd international cruise market with a record double-digit increase in 2015 (preceded by China and Australia).
 The increase in NZ cruisers traveling to Australia was 71%, and to Asia - 64%.
 Over the period 2010-2015, the NZ's cruising market recorded an ~65% growth.

 Cruise itineraries to and from Auckland New Zealand